Nahiyan-16/e-banking-app/README.md

 ### 2. Deploy to S3 (Might take a while since it will build the frontend first)

 1. Navigate to the `scripts` folder.
-2. Run the deployment script:
+2. Run the deployment bash script:

 ```sh
 cd scripts